-Find your replacement filters by clicking here
+Find your replacement filters and parts by clicking here

 2 - Allow oil to drain for several minutes.
 Be sure that all of the oil has drained from the engine because any remaining dirty oil will contaminate the new oil.